-This can be very much troublesome for beginners to troubleshoot this common error.
+It can be very much troublesome for beginners to troubleshoot this common error.
 Besides, if you do anything wrong, your database can be lost along with the database.
-So What is the solution to this problem?
+So, What is the solution to this problem?

 Well, to solve this problem, stop panicking.
 Stick to the post till the very last, and then you will be able to solve this problem all by yourself.